 Intro to Graphix

 Graphix is a programming language using the dataflow paradigm.
 It is particularly well suited to building user interfaces, and interacting with resources in netidx.
-Dataflow languages like Graphix are "reactive", like the popular UI library, except at the language level instead of just as a library.
+Dataflow languages like Graphix are "reactive", like React or Vue, except at the language level instead of just as a library.
 A Graphix program is compiled to a directed graph, operations (such as +) are graph nodes, edges represent paths data can take through the program.
-Consider,
+A simple expression like,

 2 + 2